Value of a Business or Professional Practice

 Yes.
 If the interest in the business was acquired during the marriage, it is a marital asset, much the same as the marital residence.

-Is an inherited business marital assets?
+Is an inherited business a marital asset?

 If my interest in the business was inherited, received as a gift, or owned by me before the marriage, will it still be part of the marital assets?